jina-ai/docs/chapters/my_first_jina_app/index.md

 ## 👋 Introduction

 This tutorial guides you through building your own neural search app using the [Jina framework](https://github.com/jina-ai/jina/).
-Don't worry if you're new to machine learning or search.
-We'll spell it all out right here.

 TODO
 ![](./images/jinabox-startrek.gif)

 Our example program will be a simple neural search engine for text.
-It will take a user's typed input, and return a list of sentences from Wikipedia that match most closely.
+It will take a user's input, and return a list of sentences from Wikipedia that match most closely.

-When you're finished, you'll have recreated our [wikipedia sentence search example](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences) from scratch and have a better understanding of how things work in Jina.

-⚠️ Need help?
-Check out the **[troubleshooting](#troubleshooting)** section further along.
+The end result will be close to [wikipedia sentence search](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences).

 ## 🗝️ Key concepts

 TODO urls

-- **[What is Neural Search?]()** See how Jina's search is different from the traditional way
+- **[What is Neural Search?]()** See how Jina is different from traditional search
-- **[Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101)**: Get an idea of Jina's core components
+- **[Jina 101](https://docs.jina.ai/chapters/101)**: Learn about Jina's core components
-- **[Jina 102](https://github.com/jina-ai/jina/tree/master/docs/chapters/102)**: See how Jina's components are wired together
+- **[Jina 102](https://docs.jina.ai/chapters/102/)**: See how Jina's components are connected together

 ## 🐳 Try it in Docker

-Before downloading, configuring and testing your app, let's get an idea of the finished product:
+Before downloading, configuring and testing your app, let's see what the finished product is like:

 ```sh
 docker run --name wikipedia-search -p 45678:45678 jinahub/app.example.wikipedia-sentences-30k:0.2.8-0.9.23
 ```

-This runs a **pre-indexed** version of the example, and allows you to search via Jina's REST API
+This runs a **pre-indexed** version of the example, and allows you to search using Jina's REST API.

-ℹ️  You'll need to run the Docker image before trying the steps below
+ℹ️  Run the Docker image before trying the steps below

 ### Search with Jina Box

 [Jinabox](https://github.com/jina-ai/jinabox.js/) is a simple web-based front-end for neural search.
 You can see it in the graphic at the top of this tutorial.

 1. Go to [Jina Box](https://jina.ai/jinabox.js) in your browser
-2. Ensure you have the server endpoint set to `http://127.0.0.1:45678/api/search`
+2. Set the server endpoint to `http://127.0.0.1:45678/api/search`
-3. Type a phrase into the search bar and see which Wikipedia sentences come up
+3. Type a word into the search bar and see which Wikipedia sentences come up

-**Note:** If it times out the first time, that's because the query system is still warming up.
+**Note:** If the search times out the first time, that's because the query system is still warming up.
 Try again in a few seconds!

 ### Search with `curl`